floraison/flor/doc/patterns.md

 ## State-based Patterns

 ### Milestone
-<a id="sb-milestone" />"A task is only enabled when the process instance (of which it is part) is in a specific state (typically a parallel branch)" says the [pattern description](http://www.workflowpatterns.com/patterns/control/state/wcp18.php).
+A task is only enabled when in a specific state (typically a parallel branch).

-The flor code is might be paraphrased as "E is tasked only if the execution has the tag 'bravo'":
+Flor's workflow definition might be paraphrased as: "E is tasked only if the execution has the tag 'bravo'":
 ```
   concurrence
     sequence